ILM Diploma in Leadership and Management (Project Management and Finance option)

 How CMIT eLearning Works…

-Topics covered in this ILM Diploma in Leadership and Management – Project Management & Finance course
+Topics covered in this ILM Project Management and Finance course

 Unit 1: Assessing Your Own Leadership Capability and Performance